tamarin-prover/tamarin-prover/src/002_installation.md

   * `brew uninstall tamarin-prover`
   * `brew untap tamarin-prover/tap`

+Note that Tamarin was previously distributed in the now-closed `homebrew-science` tap.
+If you have already installed it through Homebrew, you will have to uninstall and untap that version first:

+  * `brew uninstall tamarin-prover`
+  * `brew untap homebrew/science`

 #### Installing Homebrew
 If you don't have [Homebrew](http://brew.sh/) installed, follow the instructions on their